If someone had asked me which dive destination I would love to visit most on my next trip I would definitely have replied ... Sipadan.

 With 23 Standard and 22 Stand Alone Chalets, all the rooms in the resort are based on twin sharing.
 If you are a single traveler you can choose to share with another guest or pay the single supplement to get your own bungalow.
 The rooms are well equipped with air conditioning, mosquito screens and hot shower bathroom.
 They are built close to the restaurant, swimming pool and dive shed, so you don't have to walk far to get to those facilities.

 Diving is done from custom built fiberglass dive boats.
 The boat crews are experienced, friendly and very helpful.
-However the dive guides lead the dives but do not necessarily look after everyone and 'hold their hands' the way dive guides do in some other destinations.
-Returning from your daily dive trip, the crew will bring your equipment back to the dive shed where you dismantle, wash and hang everything to dry in an airy dive shed which is securely locked.
+However, the guides lead the dives but do not necessarily look after everyone and 'hold their hands' the way dive guides do in some other destinations.
+Returning from your daily boat trip, the crew will bring your equipment back to the dive shed where you dismantle, wash and hang everything to dry in an airy store which is securely locked.

 Having good food is one of the factors to an enjoyable holiday.
 Foods and drink are always available at all times at SMART.
 I enjoyed very much the great buffet meals featuring mainly a mixture Asian and western dishes.